crs4/bbmri-it-school-tutorials/08-tutorial-FAIR-data/FAIR_data_tutorial.md

-# FAIR Daya Point Setup (with reference implementation)
+# FAIR Data Point Setup (with reference implementation)

 ## Introduction
 This part of the tutorial aims at showing how it is possible to create Fair Data Point (FDP)